Shiva-2103/Wildryde-Amplify/README.md

 The application code is here in this repository.

 ## The Lambda Function Code
-Here is the code for the Lambda function, originally taken from the [AWS workshop](https://aws.amazon.com/getting-started/hands-on/build-serverless-web-app-lambda-apigateway-s3-dynamodb-cognito/module-3/ ), and updated for Node 20.x:
+Here is the code for the Lambda function and updated for Node 20.x:

 ```node
 import { randomBytes } from 'crypto';